-FS households that have income from adoption subsidy payments in excess of allowable, verified reimbursable expenses must have their budget changed to include the unearned income.
-Adoption subsidy payments are budgeted using income source code 13.
+FS households that have income from adoption subsidy payments in excess of allowable, verified reimbursable expenses must have that excess income budgeted using income source code 13.

-Foster care payments
+Foster care payments for FS

 Children who are in foster care are not required to be included in the FS household of their foster parent(s).
-The FS household has the option to include or exclude the child from the FS household.
+The FS household has the option to include the child and the income in excess of allowable, verified reimbursable expenses or to exclude the child and the entire foster care payment from the FS household.